The University of Arkansas Community College at Batesville welcomes all individuals who meet the following criteria:

 - a composite score of 15 or higher on the ACT; or

-Students entering college for the first time must submit the following information to the Admissions Office prior to registration:
+To complete the application for admission process, students must submit the following information to the Admissions Office prior to registration:

-- An official transcript of high school grades, credits, and date of graduation and/or college work or General Educational Development® (GED) transcript
+- An official transcript of high school grades, credits, and date of graduation and/or college work; or GED transcript.

-Home school students must submit an accredited home school transcript or GED transcript, along with other documents listed above.
+Home school students must submit a home school transcript, GED transcript, or meet the minimum test score requirements for admission, along with other documents listed above.

 Admission Status Types